 Mistake 5: Failing to number pages

 Numbering pages is a great way to keep your mockup organized and ensure good logic and flow.
 The pages should be numbered in a sequence that is representative of the user’s behavior when using the app.
 The mockup screens should be numbered in the order users would see them.
 The first screen users see should be page 1.
-If you have to go through the homepage to get to profile, the homepage should be a lower number.
+If you have to go through the homepage to get to the profile, the homepage should be a lower number.
 This is intuitive but easy to mess up.
 When you reach intersection screens, and there are a number of different paths the user could take, you will have to assign numbers semi-arbitrarily.
 In these cases, try to start with the screens most central to the app, with the most buttons leading to other screens.

 With the help of these tips, you can build a killer mockup that will help you to critically evaluate your app idea and hone it even further.
 Making a tangible, screen-by-screen mockup will also help you understand your own idea more fully.
 It is a very useful tool, and a key step to becoming a successful Appreneur.